San Francisco Family Law Mediation Lawyer

 Though not required, it is recommended that participants in mediation have a consultation with an attorney before signing any binding agreements.

-Why Is Mediation Is Better Than Litigation in Divorce Cases?
+When is Mediation Better Than Litigation in Divorce Cases?

 Divorce can be one of life’s most challenging transitions, but how you approach it can make a world of difference.
 For couples in San Francisco, mediation offers a more constructive, less adversarial alternative to traditional litigation.
 With the guidance of a skilled San Francisco mediation lawyer, you can resolve your divorce amicably, efficiently, and with the dignity that every family deserves.